cesar-arce/cesar-arce/README.md

 </p>

-# <p align="justify"> 🔓 I can show you How to unlock the true potential of your data
+# <p align="justify"> 🔓 I can show you how to unlock the true potential of your data

 </p>